NathanKewley/Japanese/Grammar/い-Adjectives-And-な-Adjectives.md

 title: Adjective Types
 ---
 flowchart TD;
+    classDef question stroke:#f00

     Start[Start] --> Except(Is the word いい?)
-    IsIt{Is it a loan Word}
+    IsIt:::question(Is it a loan Word)
-    NotLoan{Ends With}
+    NotLoan:::question(Ends With)
-    KanjiEnds{Is the い part of the words Kanji or appended as Hiragana}
+    KanjiEnds:::question(Is the い part of the words Kanji or appended as Hiragana)

     い-Adjective[い-Adjective]
     な-Adjective[な-Adjective]